 What Is Known So Far?

-As previously reported by the Wolper Law Firm, on July 27, 2018, 1st Global Capital and 1st West Capital filed for bankruptcy protection in the Southern District of Florida.
+As previously reported by the Wolper Law Firm, P.A., on July 27, 2018, 1st Global Capital and 1st West Capital filed for bankruptcy protection in the Southern District of Florida.
 It was revealed in bankruptcy court filings that the “Securities and Exchange Commission (SEC) opened an investigation into the companies’ activities related to alleged possible securities law violations, including the alleged offer and sale of unregistered securities, the alleged sale of securities by unregistered brokers, and the alleged commission of fraud in connection with the offer, purchase and sale of securities.”
 The United States Attorney has since opened a parallel investigation into the business practices of the companies.

 On August 23, 2018, the SEC filed a Complaint for Injunctive Relief against 1st Global Capital, 1st West Capital, Carl Ruderman and various entities controlled by Carl Ruderman.
 The SEC’s Complaint was originally filed under seal but, on August 29, 2018, was released to the public.
 The ten count Complaint alleges securities fraud.